fsaresh/fsaresh.github.io/content/posts/mental-health/growth-mindset/index.md

 # Singing, Growth Mindsets, and You
-I'd like to note that those articles above explain the difference between growth and fixed mindsets, but I think they need a little more detail on why you should adopt a growth mindset.
+I'd like to note that those articles above explain the difference between growth and fixed mindsets, but I think they need a little more detail on **why** you should adopt a growth mindset.
 I'll do so by telling a story from my own life!
-Skip ahead down to the articles section if you're not interested.

 ## My History with Singing
 I've been taking singing lessons for a few years now, and when I was younger, I assumed that people were just good at singing, while I was doomed to be tone deaf and not good at singing.
 I really wanted to learn to sing though!
 Music has impacted my life in meaningful ways -- I've gotten some big life lessons from lyrics, how others discuss their favorite songs, and more.